This program recognizes students for their volunteerism in the community. This optional program is available for all high school students.

 • Hours must be submitted by the last day of each quarter.
 The committee will meet within 3 weeks of this deadline to approve hours.
 You will be contacted if hours aren't approved.

-• Family members cannot sign Silver Cord cards
+• Members of the same household cannot sign Silver Cord cards

 What type of Hours Count?

-• Raking and Shoveling of snow, etc as long as not being paid: must be for an elderly or disabled person in need, not a family member
+• Raking and Shoveling of snow, etc as long as not being paid: must be for an elderly or disabled person in need, not a biological relationship

 • Tutoring, outside of the school day and not for pay